 The second example Deoras covered concerned econometric modelling, using data pulled from the Federal Reserve Board.
 He began the model unsure of how many lag orders to use so he fit the auto-regressive model to six different models.
-For each model he tested the prediction capability—in other words, how accurately each model could predict the econometric measures such as GDP, unemployment, etc. The default background (white/grey contrast, with grey for the economic downturns) is a helpful feature.
+For each model he tested the prediction capability—in other words, how accurately each model could predict the econometric measures such as gross domestic product (GDP), unemployment, etc. The default background (white/grey contrast, with grey for the economic downturns) is a helpful feature.

 The third example estimated credit risk for a portfolio with 1300 bonds.
 First, he constructed a one-year N by N transition matrix for N credit ratings based on an internal MATLAB model that uses Z-score.
 (The model pulls in time series to determine the likelihood of the credit ratings changing.)
 Once the N by N transition matrix is obtained, it can be used to revalue the portfolio for a Monte Carlo run of, say, 10,000 events.
 It ran in seconds.